vigneshavm/Interview-questions/Dockeer-Microservices .md

 * **Purpose:** Enables services to find each other dynamically — no hardcoded IPs.

-“In microservices, hardcoding endpoints doesn’t work because Docker containers and pods get new IPs as they scale.
-In one project, we solved this with **Consul service discovery**.
+“In microservices, **hardcoding endpoints doesn’t work because Docker containers and pods get new IPs as they scale**.
+In one project, we **solved this with Consul service discovery**.
 Each **Node.js service registered itself** with Consul on startup and exposed a **health check endpoint**.

-When our **order-service** needed the **user-service**, it just asked Consul for the current healthy instances instead of relying on fixed IPs.
+When our **order-service** needed the **user-service**, it just **asked Consul for the current healthy instances instead of relying on fixed IPs**.
 That allowed us to scale user-service from 2 to 10 containers with no code change.

 We also added **client-side load balancing, retries, and circuit breakers** so traffic was spread out and failures didn’t cascade.